-- In 2019/20, the Trust commenced the delivery of a five-year plan following a demand and capacity review of its Emergency Medical Service.
-This recommended an additional 562 FTEs (118.5 Paramedics, 374.5 EMTs, 48.3 UCAs and 20.7 APPs) over a five-year period to close the workforce gap.
-The first-year target was met, with the second year providing an opportunity to achieve cost savings by holding some UCA/ACA2 vacancies that are not yet filled. - Further modelling and analysis indicated the need for additional staff to mitigate the impact of growing system pressure in excess of the original demand and capacity review, resulting in a transition plan to appoint up to an additional 294 FTE EMS staff by quarter one 2023/24.
-Funding for this business case however is yet to be agreed.
+Gateway to Care Transformation In 2020/21 the Clinical Support Desk (CSD) moved from EMS to a new Integrated Care department A clinical review identified the need to integrate where there are opportunities to reduce operational duplication.
+In 2021/22 CSD advertised for 36 FTE paramedics to expand consult and close provision - this is non recurrently funded, and the sustainability of this expansion is at risk without recurrent funding being identified Cardiff and Vale Health Board went live in March 22, completing the national roll out.
+Substantiating 111 First will be dependent on recurrent funding being identified from financial year 22/23 The 111 Digital programme includes the introduction of SALUS Ambulance Care Transformation A pre-COVID demand and capacity EMS Operational Transformation review recommended 30 additional staff to bridge the workforce gap, but • In 2019/20, the Trust commenced the delivery of no funding agreed to date for this a five-year plan following a demand and capacity purpose.
+Possible 12FTE planners to be review of its Emergency Medical Service.
+This funded (subject to commissioning recommended an additional 562 FTEs (118.5 agreement) Paramedics, 374.5 EMTs, 48.3 UCAs and 20.7 In 2020/21, 30 new Band 2 additional APPs) over a five-year period to close the car drivers posts were recruited to workforce gap.
+The first-year target was met, with support with COVID-19 response and the second year providing an opportunity to recovery until 31/03/22 achieve cost savings by holding some UCA/ACA2 vacancies that are not yet filled Clinical Transformation Further modelling and analysis indicated the need Upskilling EMS staff in utilising different for additional staff to mitigate the impact of pathways growing system pressure in excess of the original • Further development of paramedic skills demand and capacity review, resulting in a and competencies transition plan to appoint up to an additional 294 Expanding the role of the Advanced FTE EMS staff by quarter one 2023/24.
+Funding Paramedic Practitioner to include for this business case however is yet to be prescribing and rotation into other agreed. settings subject to Transition Plan funding